nutanix-japan/XReady_Era_Bootcamp/index.rst

 .. - 32% of database clones require daily refreshes for analytics of dev/test
 .. - Copy data will cost IT organizations $55.63 billion in 2020

-Maintaining the status quo leads to inefficient usage of both storage and worse, of administrator time.
+Maintaining the status quo leads to inefficient usage of both storage and administrator time.
 Meet Nutanix Era.

 .. figure:: images/5.png